Home | Browse Topics | Criminal & traffic law | The criminal courts | Bail: Being released while your case is ongoing

 A minimum condition is that you appear in court at a particular time and place.

-Other common conditions are that you’ll have to:
+Other common conditions are that you may have are to:

 If you have a drug or alcohol condition, you can be required to have alcohol or drug tests (including for psychoactive substances – “party pills”).
 You can also be required to wear a special bracelet or anklet to continuously monitor you for drug or alcohol use.